OpenLauncherTeam/openlauncher/README.md

 # OpenLauncher

 This is an open source launcher project for Android devices that has been built completely from scratch.
 The main goal of this launcher is to find a healthy medium between customization and simplicity.
 At this point in time it implements most features required in a typical launcher but could benefit greatly from some general polish.
-If you would like to help out feel free to submit pull requests or ask about joining the development team.
+If you would like to help out feel free to submit issues or ask about submitting a pull request with a feature you want to see in the launcher.

 <div style="display:flex;">
 <a href="https://f-droid.org/repository/browse/?fdid=com.benny.openlauncher">